P1CKLES/SharpBox/README.md

       -t, --dbxToken               Dropbox Access Token

       -h, --dbxPath                (Default: /test/data) path to dbx folder

-      -c, --compression            (Default: Zip) this option lets you choose to zip or cab the folder

       -d, --decrypt                (Default: False) Choose this to decrypt a zip or cabbed file previously encrypted by this tool.